 Importantly, rindopepimut showed a similar benefit in patients whether or not they expressed an active DNA repair gene (MGMT) that has been shown to limit the benefit from TMZ treatment.
 In ACT III, the number of patients who were expected to be resistant to the TMZ chemotherapy appeared to do better with vaccination than the numbers observed in the historical data.
 Patients who have an active DNA repair gene, MGMT (unmethylated), generally have a worse outcome, presumably because they do not gain much benefit from TMZ as reported in the literature.
 Patients with a methylated MGMT promoter in their tumor do not express MGMT and have a more favorable outcome to TMZ treatment.
 Patients with methylated tumors (n=25) that were treated with the rindopepimut regimen experienced a median PFS of 17.2 months, which compares favorably with the published data from the SOC of radiation plus TMZ (R+TMZ) of 10.3 months.
 Those with unmethylated tumors (n=40) treated with the rindopepimut regimen experienced a PFS of 11.2 months, which compared favorably to the PFS with SOC of 5.3 months in this patient population.
 Thus, rindopepimut would appear to benefit both methylated and unmethylated MGMT patients.
+We expect to present final median OS data from the ACT III study in the fourth quarter of 2011.

-We are currently planning to initiate a pivotal Phase 3 randomized, multi-national, controlled study of rindopepimut in patients with newlydiagnosed, resected GBM in the fourth quarter of 2011.
-We also plan to initiate a Phase 2 randomized study of rindopepimut alone or in combination with Avastin® in recurrent or refractory GBM patients in the fourth quarter of 2011.
-In addition, researchers at Stanford University are conducting a pilot trial of rindopepimut in pediatric patients with pontine glioma in an Investigator Sponsored Trial.
+We are currently planning to initiate a pivotal Phase 3 randomized, multi-national, controlled study of rindopepimut in patients with newlydiagnosed, resected GB in the fourth quarter of 2011.
+We expect that it will cost at least \$50 million to complete this Phase 3 study.
+We are also planning to initiate a Phase 2 randomized study of rindopepimut in combination with Avastin® in recurrent or refractory GB patients in the fourth quarter of 2011.
+In addition, researchers at Stanford University are conducting a pilot trial of rindopepimut in pediatric patients with pontine glioma in an investigator sponsored trial.
 Patient screening is ongoing for this trial.